AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 3. To begin programming, you are first recommended to read the [Pybricks Documentation](https://code.pybricks.com/static/docs/v2.19.0/index.html) to understand how the robot can move and sense its surroundings.
 You may follow the instructions from Pybrick's official website here: [Creating Your First Program](https://pybricks.com/learn/getting-started/pybricks-environment/).
 The team have provided their programs which can be found here: [`SPIKE™ Prime Source Codes`](https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/tree/main/Source%20Code/SPIKE%E2%84%A2%20Prime%20Source%20Codes).

-4. To run the program to the microcontroller, you should first connect the microcontroller to the computer with Bluetooth.
+4. Connect the hub to the computer with Bluetooth.
 Click the `Bluetooth` icon on the top-right, choose which hub you plan to connect, then click `Pair`.

-You may
+5. To run the program to the hub, click the `Run this program` button or press `F5`.
+To stop the program, click the `Stop everything` button or press `F6`.

 ### 8.3.
 Final Step